Communication is an under-supported aspect of our workplace interpersonal dynamics, often dismissed as a nebulous “soft

 Communication is a two-way street.
 Your workplace communication style is a single piece in a larger puzzle — now let’s talk about how to make all of the pieces fit together.

 Communication connects us all, yet every individual has their own particular way of communicating with others.
 This makes developing systems and processes around effective workplace communication that apply to everyone especially challenging.
-How can you feel empowered to embrace your individual communication style and also work efficiently with your teammates who have different communication styles to reach your shared goals?
+How can you feel empowered to embrace your individual communication style and also work efficiently with your team members who have different communication styles to reach your common goals?

 Once we’re able to turn the mirror on ourselves to see what we’re bringing to the interactions we have at work, we’re ready to start to build empathy for the way others communicate.
 This allows for open communication, instead of communication being contained within silos.

-Below are a few measures you can take to communicate more effectively and thoughtfully at work and create a happier, more productive work environment:
+Below are a few measures you can take to communicate more effectively and thoughtfully at work, prevent miscommunication, and create a happier, more productive work environment: